mathesar-foundation/mathesar-wiki/engineering/architecture/mathesar-types.md

 - **Making data types understood in simple, non-technical terms.**
   - e.g. users should not need to know or think about what a `DOUBLE PRECISION` is in order to set their column to accept decimal numbers.
 - **Reducing cognitive load while picking a data type.**
   - A user should not need to look through every single data type to figure out how to set up their column.
+Setting up their column involves both data integrity and a consistent set of database operations.
   - e.g. if a user knows their data is numeric, they shouldn't have to look through every data type to figure out which ones are numeric and how they're different.

 We'd like to minimize the number of Mathesar Types so that the user can first make a decision about which Mathesar Type to use and then adjust the parameters within that type to change the underlying PostgreSQL type if needed.